rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 In :numref:`internships3` Lines 5-6 we notice that we recover unfortunately the same pervious unfair *Gale-Shapley* matching.

-In order to try to lower the unfairness of the pairing solution, it appears opportune helping the fairness enhancing heuristic by providing a given best *Copeland* initial matching, that is a matching assembled via a ranked pairs algorithm based on *Copeland* ranking scores of each individual match from both the student and the internship perspectives.
+In order to try to lower the unfairness of the pairing solution, it appears opportune helping the fairness enhancing heuristic by providing a given best *Copeland* initial matching.
+This matching is assembled via a ranked pairs algorithm based on *Copeland* ranking scores of each individual match from both the student and the internship perspectives.
 The :py:mod:`pairings` module provides therefore the :py:class:`~pairings.BestCopelandInterGroupMatching` class which constructs a complete bipartite graph where the characteristic values of the edges represent a matching fitness score computed for each individual match (in :numref:`internships4` see Lines 4-15 below).

 .. code-block:: pycon
    :name: internships4